 12 Feb 1814 a part of the fleet off Toulon which chased a French squadron into that port.

-Plymouth 26 Jul 1814 Arrived from the Mediterranean, and put under Quarantine.
+26 Jul 1814 arrived Plymouth from the Mediterranean, and put under Quarantine.

-Plymouth 2 Sep 1814 Is reported to have been paid off.
+2 Sep 1814 Is reported to have been paid off at Plymouth.

 Jul 1830 Plymouth.

 Nov 1831 flag-ship at Plymouth, with an amended complement of three Lieutenants, and 200 officers, seamen, and marines.

 1 Dec 1831 Admiral Sir Manley Dixon, K.C.B. struck his flag on board the Foudroyant, at Plymouth, and hoisted it on the following day on board the San Josef.

 May 1835 Guard ship in Hamoaze, at Plymouth.